Best cost performance? I benchmarked an AMD instance on GCP.

 Yuta Kambara

-My secret problem is that I get suspicious when I go to places with a lot of people.
+I have a secret worry that I tend to behave suspiciously when I go to places where there are a lot of people